 What is the State's Role?

 The State Board of Elections administers election laws and manages voter registration.
-The Virginia General Assembly is responsible for dividing the state into representative legislative and Congressional voting districts; every 10 years (after every U.S. national popluation census), legislators must review and if necessary redraw these districts to reflect population changes.
+The Virginia General Assembly is responsible for creating voter laws and dividing the state into representative legislative and Congressional voting districts; every 10 years (after every U.S. national popluation census), legislators must review and if necessary redraw these districts to reflect population changes.

-In addition, the state can help promote civic engagement by building partnerships among government agencies, non-profit organizations, and private citizens and by maintaining networks of information about volunteer and charitable opportunities.
+The state can help promote civic engagement by ensuring fair voter and redistricting processes; by building partnerships among government agencies, non-profit organizations, and private citizens; and by maintaining networks of information about volunteer and charitable opportunities.
 It can also lead by example and provide easy access to information about government activities and decision-making, solicit and use public input, and encourage public employees to donate and serve.
 Citizens are much more likely to volunteer if they are asked.

 Since education is also an important determinant of social capital, state support for public education, including civic education and service learning, is key to improving engagement.